 Unlike many other Mother’s Day traditions, Peruvians celebrate all mothers (including mothers who has passed) with flowers.
 However, the Andean population spends the day to celebrate Pachamama (or the Mother Earth Goddess).

-How does Africa Celebrate Mother’s Day?
+How Does Africa Celebrate Mother’s Day?

-When: Mid- Fall (End of Raining Season)
+When: Mid-Fall (End of Rainy Season)

 Alternative Name: Antrosht

-To celebrate both the end of the rainy season and the mothers of the community, Ethiopians host a 3-day festival and feast on hash meals.
+To celebrate both the end of the rainy season and the mothers of the community, Ethiopians host a three-day festival and feast on hash meals.
 While girls are in charge of bringing the butter, cheese, vegetables, and spices, boys are in charge of bringing the bull or the lamb used in the feast.
 Mom’s job is preparing the tasty meal.

 When: First Day of Spring in the Northern Hemisphere

 Mustafa Amin is a journalist who first introduced the concept of “Mother’s Day” to Egypt in a 1943 book called “Smiling America.”
 However, it was met with intense criticism and backlash for attempting to strip Egypt’s culture and globalizing the community.
 It wasn’t until 60 years later that Mother’s Day was formally accepted into mainstream Egyptian culture in 1996.
-Today, Mother’s Day in Egypt is all about spoiling and praising the mother for all of her sacrifices and hard work.
+Today, Mother’s Day in Egypt is all about spoiling and praising mom for all of her sacrifices and hard work.

-How does Asia Celebrate Mother’s Day?
+How Does Asia Celebrate Mother’s Day?